GRADUATE FUNDING AND OPPORTUNITIES

 GRADUATE AND UNDERGRADUATE FUNDING & OPPORTUNITIES

-- AISES scholarships for undegraduate and graduate students is now open.
-Please click here for link for more information on scholarships.
-Deadline for applications vary, see link for specific deadlines.
+AISES scholarships for undergraduate and graduate students is now open.
+Please click here for a link for more information on scholarships.
+The deadline for applications vary, see link for specific deadlines.

 CURRENT JOB OPPORTUNITIES

 1. New job postings for the Hopi Health Care Center(HHCC) can be found here.
 Open positions include Medical Technologist, Materials Handler, Supervisor Quality Management Officer, Physical Therapist, Medical Officer, Community Health Nurse, Nurse Practitioner, Clinical Nurse, and Pharmacist.